Matanyahu Englman: EUROSAI

-In May 2024, Englman became the first Israeli state auditor to be elected president of EUROSAI and the only senior public official currently heading an international organization.
+In May 2024, Englman became the first Israeli state auditor to be elected president of EUROSAI and the only senior public official then heading an international organization.
 During the inauguration ceremony, Englman expressed his gratitude to EUROSAI for electing him and pledged to uphold good governance and the prevention of corruption.
+He assumed office during the XII EUROSAI Congress, which was hosted online from Jerusalem, with Englman delivering the opening address.
+The event was covered by international and Israeli media, which noted the significance of Israel assuming the EUROSAI presidency for the first time.